On minimizers and convolutional filters: theoretical connections and applications to genome analysis: Experimental Results

 \section{Experimental Results}

 While we have proven general properties of using Gaussian convolution as a minimizer selection scheme, our theorems do not say anything about in what situations these behaviors manifest.
 To address that, we turn to numerical simulation (Figure \ref{fig:exp}).
 The correct interpretation of our theory is that k-mers which are further away (in Hamming distance) from other k-mers in a window, but similar to other minimizers, are more likely to be selected.
 This phenomenon thus primarily occurs in repetitive sequences, where k-mers within a window are similar to each other.
-We thus run our experiments on repetitive sequence with mutations, both by simulating tandem repeats with mutations, and measuring on real human telomeres.

-All of the code used to run our experiments and generate Figures \ref{fig:exp} and \ref{fig:telomere} are available on Github:
+We thus run our experiments on repetitive sequence with mutations, both by simulating tandem repeats with mutations, and measuring on real human telomeres.\footnote{Code for Figures \ref{fig:exp} and \ref{fig:telomere} are available at: \url{https://github.com/yunwilliamyu/gaussian-minimizer-density}} Finally, we finish by designing a CNN architecture to learn a neural embedding of simulated short-reads that respects linear distance along a genome, the first step in building a genome assmebly graph.\footnote{Code and models for Figure \ref{euclidean-embeddings} available at: \href{https://storage.googleapis.com/progress-towards-assembly/colab.html}{https://storage.googleapis.com/ progress-towards-assembly/colab.html}}.